How to Do Tongue Scraping (Jihva Nirlekhana)

 Look at the coating before you rinse it away

 Before you wash the last stroke off the scraper, take a second to look at what came off.
-Thick white coating points to a kapha imbalance and sluggish digestion.
+Classically: thick white coating points to a kapha imbalance and sluggish digestion.
 Yellow or greenish coating points to excess pitta and heat in the gut.
 Brown, dry, or sparse coating points to vata and dehydration.
 A thin clear film is ideal.
+These are the classical Ayurvedic readings — modern context complicates them.
+Mouth-breathing, dehydration, recent illness, or medication can all leave their own coating.
+Use the reading as one signal among several, not as a diagnosis.

 - 10 Step 10